dawar2151/growth-defi-fork/README.md

       * gcZRX
       * gcUNI

-Currently all gTokens are gcTokens because each of them is based on their Compound cToken counterpart.
+Currently all gTokens are also gcTokens, because they are based on their Compound cToken counterpart.
 Other gTokens based on other platforms (such as Aave, Curve, etc) will be added to the hierarchy in the future.